Highline College

 Purpose

-The Bias Incident Response Team at Highline College is responsible for monitoring, assessing and coordinating campus response to bias incidents and hate crimes that occur on campus.
+The Bias Incident Response Team at Highline College is responsible for monitoring, assessing and coordinating with campus to respond to bias incidents and hate crimes that occur on campus.

 Highline College, along with the Multicultural Student Service Directors’ Council (MSSDC) and most specialists in the field, maintains that victims of bias have three primary needs: